phaustin/a301_eoas/notebooks/week11/phasors_full.md

 :::

-The dotted wave is the in-phase returning pulse which is recorded with a voltage of 0.866 in the A-D converter (where we've normalized the voltage so it goes betwee -1 and 1 in some units).
+The dotted wave is the in-phase returning pulse which is recorded with a voltage of 0.866 in the A-D converter (where we've normalized the voltage so it goes between -1 and 1 in some units).
 Without more information, this single measurement is consistent with a phase shift of either +30 degrees or -30 degrees, since cos(+30deg)=cos(-30deg) = 0.866.
 The quadrature wave arrives at the converter with a 90 degree phase shift, which means that it records a voltage of -0.5.
 Turning this into an angle requires the following trig relation: